 In 2005, I traveled to Nepal with my friend Dr. Sean Egan who aspired to become the oldest Canadian to scale Mt.
 Everest.
 He tragically died and never reached the summit.
 Never having climbed a mountain before, I decided to honour Sean’s life by creating a legacy project in his memory.
 This is the story of FindingLife.

-What began as a film in honor of Sean evolved organically into an organization that connects students in the classroom to expeditions and adventurers around the world.
+What began as a documentary in honour of Sean evolved organically into an organization that connects students in the classroom to expeditions and adventurers around the world.

 2017 – FindingLife – The New Dream

 The new FindingLife platform is deep in development.
-It’s been my life’s work since I was 26 and now it’s all finally coming.
-I'm looking forward to the launch in 2019.
+It’s been my life’s work since I was 26 and now it’s finally coming together.

 2016 – Unclimbed Reaching the Summit